-Principle Potential Lower Level Definitions Potential Criteria for Judging Consistency of Materials Potential Criteria for Judging Consistency of Board Behaviors 6.
-Executive Limitations Policies: The board defines in writing its expectations about the means of the operational organization.
-However, rather than prescribing board-chosen means which would enable the CEO to escape accountability for attaining Ends, these policies define limits on operational means, thereby placing boundaries on the authority granted to the this includes at least: 1.
+Principle Potential Lower Level Definitions Potential Criteria for Judging Consistency of Materials Potential Criteria for Judging Consistency of Board Behaviors Principle6.
+Executive Limitations Policies:The board defines in writing its expectations about the means of the operational organization.
+However, rather than prescribing board-chosen This includes at least: 1.
 Executive Limitations articulate the values about operational means which would be unethical or imprudent.
 Preventing imprudent and unethical behavior is the board's sole aim in setting these policies.
 2. These policies comprehensively cover all unacceptable CEO means.
 3. The intent of these policies is to outline the board's criteria for what would not be acceptable even if effective.
 It's not the intent of these policies to direct the specific choices or means that the CEO uses to lead or operate the organization.
-The CEO has the authority (is empowered) to choose or select means which have This implies that the following should be observed: The CEO listens politely to individual board members but only acts on the full board's passed policies.
-The CEO chooses the most appropriate means to achieve Ends without asking board's approval.
-The board places no limits directly on any staff other than the CEO.
-The board can articulate to third-parties which expect extensive "approvals" how the limitations approach simultaneously CEO.
-In effect, the board describes those means that would be unacceptable even if they were to work.
-These are Executive Limitations policies. not been prohibited by the board's policies.
+The CEO has the authority (is empowered) to choose or select means which have not been prohibited by the board's policies.
 In essence the board has pre-approved these CEO selected means.
 The CEO is "left free as possible to experiment, innovate, and shift everything else quickly and easily" (John Carver).
-3.1 For clear, efficient, and effective direction to the CEO, and to avoid the risk of prescribing CEO means, the board uses proscriptive (forbidding/prohibiting) language to outline the board's criteria for means decisions, actions, or circumstances that are unacceptable even if effective.
-In contrast, to use prescriptive language to require the selection of specific means would unnecessarily prohibit the CEO enhances both productivity and accountability.
+3.1 For clear, efficient, and effective direction to the CEO, and to avoid the risk of prescribing CEO means, the board uses proscriptive Consistency of Materials This implies that the following should be observed: Is the need for negative language set out clearly?
+Is the need for encompassment clear?
+Is the relationship to risk clear?
+Is the CEO's freedom clear? (forbidding/prohibiting) language to outline the board's criteria for means decisions, actions, or circumstances that are unacceptable even if effective.
+In contrast, to use prescriptive language to require the selection of specific means would unnecessarily prohibit the CEO

+from only other choices

 from any other choices.

 3.1.1 On a cautionary note, boards can misuse proscriptive language to indirectly tell the CEO what to do (that is to prescribe specific means).
-For example "the CEO shall not fail to " is merely another form of prescription
+For example "the CEO shall not fail to " is

+merely another form of prescription